lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 }
 ```

 I extracted the code to a separate function to decrease the contents of `Application.module`.
-This is going to be a good idea when you are trying to write a more significant application.
-Whether how I went about it is the _Ktor_ way or not, is another question.
+When trying to write a more significant application, this will be a good idea.
+Whether the way I went about it is the _Ktor_ way or not is another question.
 From having a quick look at the Ktor docs, it looks like this is a decent solution.
 I believe I saw another way to do this, but I would need to spend more time with it.

 ### Contents of a request handler

 The code that executes when a request is routed to a request handler is obviously pretty important.
 The function needs to do something after all...

 Each handler function executes within the context of a coroutine.
-I did not really make any use of this fact since each of the functions I have shown are fully synchronous.
+I did not really use this fact since each of the functions I have shown are fully synchronous.

-For the remainder of this post, I am going to try and not mention coroutines too much since they are not particularly important for this simple REST API.
+For the remainder of this post, I will try not to mention coroutines too much since they are not particularly important for this simple REST API.

 In this section, the `get` function will be examined a little closer: